Cultural Values, Intelligence, Bias, and Self-Awareness

 Date: 9:00am PDT October 26 Location: Lewis & Clark Graduate School, South Chapel

 How do we understand culture?
 How do we approach cultural differences?
 What are some key components for cultural effectiveness, and how do our cultural values intersect with biases we may experience?

 This workshop will explore these questions and more, while providing a culture-general framework for effective cultural analysis that may be used in various situations and professional settings.

 Cultural intelligence, or CQ, is defined as a measure of one’s capacity to function effectively in a multi-cultural environment.
-Improving our CQ serves as a way to foster tolerance and enhance our interactions with those across cultures and lifestyles.
+Improving our CQ serves as a way to develop skills for when the cultural context changes and enhance our interactions across cultures (e.g., national, ethnic, professional).
 Culture and CQ are both process-oriented, thus, this workshop will address these issues in a way that goes beyond stereotypes, and inadequate “do’s and don’ts” with different cultures.

 The importance of cultural values will be addressed as well.
 Finally, the typical conversation about biases will be expanded and viewed from a cultural perspective as a way to increase self-awareness.

 Following this workshop, participants will be able to to:

 - Discuss why a culture-general frame is needed for diversity work

 - Describe the four components of cultural intelligence (CQ)